Add Markdown support to AtoM

-#7 Updated by Dan Gillean 6 months ago
+#7 Updated by Dan Gillean about 4 years ago

 Interestingly, I added italics/emphasis to an identifier, but was still able to search and find matches on it, even when searching in quotations (e.g. exact search).
 I can test further for this, but I was pleasantly surprised not to find any initial issues with this, in regards to search.
 I didn't try a reference code search where only one part of the ref code was in italics or bolded or anything - I'll do that on the next round of QA to see how it affects things.

-#8 Updated by José Raddaoui Marín 6 months ago
+#8 Updated by José Raddaoui Marín about 4 years ago

 That could be done, but it will require some work, specially if we want to do it in some i18n fields.
 The char filter that removes punctuation when the Markdown setting is on, is being added to all analyzers, including the default one, therefore it's being used to analyze the query string too.

-#9 Updated by David Juhasz 6 months ago
+#9 Updated by David Juhasz about 4 years ago

 Radda, let's see how Dan's testing goes with regards to the punctuation filter.
 If searching for reference codes and identifiers works fine with the markdown character filter on, then I can't see any other problems with removing those chars from the search text.

-#10 Updated by Dan Gillean 6 months ago
+#10 Updated by Dan Gillean about 4 years ago

 I had great success with searches for reference codes.